aau-claaudia/hpc/docs/ucloud/guides/application-guides/transcriber/index.md

 Select the guide of your choice below for step-by-step instructions for each version.

-??? info "Transcriber interface (Default version)"
+??? info "Transcriber Interface (Default version)"

     This guide will walk you through using the latest **default** version of Transcriber, featuring an improved, user-friendly interface for transcribing your audio and video files on UCloud.